 Declarations - Remember to have all your schools paperwork signed by the Principal and emailed, your school cannot compete without these declaration forms being submitted.

-Entry Limits - Entry limits will be applied to this regatta and will be advised to all schools during the early part of the 2017/18 season to allow for crew preparations.
+Entry limits - Entry limits will be applied to this regatta and will be advised to all schools during the early part of the 2018/19 season to allow for crew preparations.

-Lightweight Events Not Sanctioned - The New Zealand Secondary Sports Council have declared that they will not be sanctioning the lightweight events at any of the secondary school sports events they govern.
+Lightweight events not sanctioned - The New Zealand Secondary Sports Council have declared that they will not be sanctioning the lightweight events at any of the secondary school sports events they govern.
 For rowing that is the New Zealand, North and South Island Secondary School Rowing Championships.
-See release of this decision here - http://www.nzsssc.org.nz/newsarticle/47799 Therefore there will be no lightweight events held at the 2018 Aon Maadi Cup.
+Therefore there will be no lightweight events held at the 2019 Aon Maadi Cup.
+See release of this decision here - http://www.nzsssc.org.nz/newsarticle/47799

 Trophies - if you were a winner of a trophy last year please remember to bring this and drop it at the office on your arrival.

-Parade - An Opening Parade will take place on Sunday 18th March in the Twizel town, those wanting to take part are to meet at the Twizel Fire Station (time to be advised).
-The Parade will travel along the road and finish on the park near the school.
+Parade - An Opening Parade will take place on Sunday 24th March in Cambridge town, those wanting to take part are to meet at the Cambridge Primary School (time to be advised).
+The Parade will travel along Victoria Street and finish in the square.

-Smoke, Alcohol and Drug Free - reminder to all schools the 2018 Aon Maadi Cup is Smoke, Alcohol and Drug Free for all competitors.
+Smoke, alcohol and drug free - reminder to all schools the 2019 Aon Maadi Cup is Smoke, Alcohol and Drug Free for all competitors.

-After Party Concerns - After complaints received and concerns about young people and issues with alcohol NZSSRA and Rowing NZ do not endorse or support any form of 'after party' for rowers at the Maadi Cup.
+After party concerns - After complaints received and concerns about young people and issues with alcohol NZSSRA and Rowing NZ do not endorse or support any form of after party for rowers at the Aon Maadi Cup.